 Quitting sugar is instrumental for pain management, longer healthspan, and faster regeneration.
 But quitting itself can be a pain.
-Here are eight ways to make killing sugar easier.
+Here are eight ways to quit sugar easier.

 Anne, 59, used the NO-PAIN Cell with complete remission from chronic pain for nine straight months, when she relapsed.
 It was the first time she had relief for longer than a broken day in the past 25 years.
 Now, new pain centers spread through her body like traveling embers, setting random forest fires.